 Irish Sea Network

-The Irish Sea is surround by 6 different administrations (Scotland, England, Wales, Isle of Man, Northern Ireland, Republic of Ireland) each with their own policies and laws and positions on the marine environment.
+The Irish Sea is surround by six different administrations (Scotland, England, Wales, Isle of Man, Northern Ireland, Republic of Ireland) each with their own policies, laws, and positions on the marine environment.
 However, the marine environment cannot be managed in segments, we need a whole view approach to management and conservation as there are many common issues that cross national boundaries or affect multiple parts of the Irish Sea simultaneously, for example:

 - The need to develop an ecologically coherent network of Marine Protected Areas is relevant for the entire Irish Sea.
 Currently this is uncoordinated across nations although we may be working towards the same regional targets

 - Fisheries is another area where there is a lot of overlap; unsustainable trawl fisheries continue throughout waters governed by the different nations